ReproducibiliTea-org/reproducibiliTea/index.md

 # Definition of a ReproducibiliTea journal club

-1. You have emailed Amy Orben (amy.orben@cantab.net) telling her about your club
+1. You have emailed ReproducibiliTea (email: amy.orben@cantab.net) registering your club
-2. Your club with topics related to reproducibility, open science, research quality, or good/bad research practices (in any field).
+2. Your club examines topics related to reproducibility, open science, research quality, or good/bad research practices (in any field).

 # Current Journal Clubs